betagouv/openfisca-ops/README.md

 Solution
 --------

-This repository references specific versions of each part of OpenFisca, and executes as many tests as possible on the resulting combination through continuous integration.
+This repository references specific versions of each part of OpenFisca (as well as the extensions to include in the instance) and executes as many tests as possible on the resulting combination through continuous integration.

 > You might know this approach from language-specific package managers.
 It is akin to a `gemfile.lock` or a `shrinkwrap` file.
 > However, here, since there is no packaged version of each module, we uniquely reference them through a commit SHA with git [submodules](http://git-scm.com/docs/git-submodule).